 First and foremost when picking an airmile card, you’ll have to decide whether you want to pay an annual fee or not.
-While most credit cards today are free, airmile cards represent one the last bastions of annual fee charging cards in the UK market.
+While most credit cards today are free, airmile cards represent one the last annual fee charging cards in the UK market.

 Put simply, this is because fee-charging cards can offer a better rate of rewards for your spend.
 If a free card offers 1 point for every pound spent, a paid card is likely to offer 1.5 points.

 If you don’t plan to spend a lot on your airmile credit card, you should probably get a fee-free card.
 If you are spending a significant amount, then the extra value you gain could outweigh the cost of the annual fee.
-Sadly there is no hard and fast rule for determining this, since the cash value of a point is determined by what they are exchanged for, and there is no linear relationship between the cash value of a reward and the number of points used to obtain it.
+Sadly, there is no hard and fast rule for determining this, since the cash value of a point is determined by what they are exchanged for, and there is no linear relationship between the cash value of a reward and the number of points used to obtain it.
 However, if you assume that a point is worth 1 penny, you would need to spend over £40,000 per year for a card charging an annual fee of £200 offering 1.5 points per pound to offer a better return than a free card offering 1 point per pound.

-For instance, let’s return to the previous example and assume the free card offers 5,000 bonus points for spending £3,000 in your first three months of holding a card, whereas the fee charging card offers 20,000.
+For instance, let’s return to the previous example and assume the free card offers 5,000 bonus points for spending £3,000 in your first three months of holding a card, whereas the fee charging card offers 20,000 points.
 Any spend over £10,000 (£3,000 of which in the first three months) will deliver a more cost-efficient rewards outcome when paying the £200 annual fee (assuming a point is worth 1p).
-Of course, by the second year of holding your card there is no bonus, so you would be better off with the free card – if you average annual spend was around £10,000.
+Of course, by the second year of holding your card there is no bonus, so you would be better off with the free card – if your average annual spend was around £10,000.

-Although frequent flyer schemes have consolidated in lockstep with a number of major airline mergers over the past few years, there are still a number of schemes to choose between.
-Avios is perhaps the most well known in the UK, but others exist, and you should ensure that the scheme associated with your card actually flies to destinations that interest you.
+Although frequent flyer schemes have consolidated in line with a number of major airline mergers over the past few years, there are still a number of schemes to choose between.
+Avios cards are perhaps the most well known in the UK, but others exist, and you should ensure that the scheme associated with your card actually flies to destinations that interest you.
 If you’re just looking to go to New York on a shopping spree, most schemes will be fine.
 But if you’re looking farther afield, check which airlines fly there and which schemes they are associated with.

 Most co-branded airmile cards use American Express as their payment processor because they have historically been able to charge merchants a higher interchange fee than Mastercard or Visa.
 This is no longer the case, and co-branded Amex cards are now governed by the same EU directive that caps the interchange fee at 0.3%.